wp-plugins/vantage-point-friendly-fraud-protection-for-woocommerce/readme.txt

 = Data Protection =

-The video’s that are captured remain your property.
+The videos that are captured remain your property.
 Upon cancellation of your account the videos will be permanently deleted.
 We do not use your data in any way.
 We do not share your data with anyone.
 We are not affiliated nor do we subscribe to any banner marketing or adsence like service.
 Our servers are PCI compliant and all usernames and passwords are encrypted.

 = Get Involved =